Viv31/password-generator-widget/readme.txt

 After Installing visit widget section password generator widget will be visibled there just drag and drop and you are ready to use. .

 == Requirements ==
-it can run on any wordpress version it reqiores only html and css and some basic javascript.
+it can run on any wordpress version.

 == Frequently Asked Questions ==